mmiv-center/FionaDocs/source/EndUser/submit-data-to-ris.rst

 Correcting errors during data import are not difficult to fix.
 Try to follow up on such errors on an ongoing basis.
 The quarantine FIONA station may have still have a copy of the data in its cache which simplifies the process.
-Contact |admin_contact| in such cases and ask for help.
+Contact |admin_name| in such cases and ask for help.
 This will allow you to fix issues such as:

 • Wrong assignment of participant identifiers to DICOM studies
 • Wrong assignment of event names to DICOM studies